Published on 28 May, 2017.

 - Bring flip flops or water shoes to cross river Duaba if you’re not used to walking barefoot on river stones (it can be painful for your feet!)

 - There are washrooms at the entrance of the protected area, as well as a small convenience store selling bottled water, soft drinks, snacks.

-- A taxi from Baracoa to the entrance of the protected area will charge you 25 CUC.
-It will wait for you there to bring you back to Baracoa.
+- A taxi from Baracoa to the entrance of the protected area will charge you 25 EUR or USD.
+It is a full-day service: the driver will wait for you there to bring you back to Baracoa.

-- You can also cycle from Baracoa to the entrance of the protected area.
-Renting a good bicycle in Baracoa for the day can cost between 5 and 6 CUC.
+- You can also cycle from Baracoa to the entrance of the protected area (9 km or 5.6 miles one-way).
+Renting a good bicycle in Baracoa for the day can cost between 6 and 10 EUR or USD.
 Villa Paradiso offers its guests beautifully created cycling maps to the Baracoa region – our treat!
 We invite you to learn more about cycling and cyclotourism in Baracoa.

 - You can combine the hike to El Yunque’s top with a splash at the pristine pool by the Duaba waterfalls (this extra trail’s fee is 600 CUP, to be paid at the entrance to the protected area).
 You can do them both on one day or each one on a different day.

 We are thankful to Jorge Díaz Romero, a long-standing conservation specialist with Cuba’s Empresa Flora y Fauna, and Noel Coutin Lobaina, a great Baracoan flora connoisseur for having enriched a number of our multiple hikes to El Yunque’s summit.